AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threadmodel.md

 \tableofcontents

 \attention
-   This \alibmod was introduced only with the latest release version 24TODO and is considered unfinished and highly experimental.<br>
+   This \alibmod was introduced only with the \alib version 2412 and is considered unfinished and highly experimental.<br>
    Both attributes likewise apply to this "manual"!<br>
    Please do not read it and please do not use this module, yet - <b>unless you are like